datapunchorg/punch/UserGuide.md

 To use `sparkcli`, you need to have a Spark API Gateway which is installed by `punch`.

-If SparkOnK8s is installed on minikube, set load balancer domain name as below:
+If SparkOnEks is installed on minikube, set load balancer domain name as below:

 ```
 export LB_NAME=localhost:32443
 ```

-If SparkOnK8s is installed on AWS, set it as below (replace the value with real load balancer url from `punch install` command output):
+If SparkOnEks is installed on AWS, set it as below (replace the value with real load balancer url from `punch install` command output):
 ```
 export LB_NAME=xxx.us-west-1.elb.amazonaws.com
 ```